Kyle Weatherman: NASCAR

-He was promoted to a full-time ride in MHR's No. 47 for the 2021 Xfinity season.
+Weatherman was promoted to a full-time ride in MHR's No. 47 for the 2021 Xfinity season.
 Weatherman departed the team at the end of the year.

 On January 31, 2022, Weatherman announced he would drive the first five races of the NASCAR Xfinity Series season with DGM Racing driving the 92 and having sponsorship from LS Tractor at Daytona International Speedway and Atlanta Motor Speedway.
 California Law Enforcement would sponsor Weatherman at Auto Club Speedway, Las Vegas Motor Speedway and Phoenix Raceway.
 He finished eighth at Atlanta.
 He also drove for the No. 34 Jesse Iwuji Motorsports Chevrolet for a majority of the season, including another eighth place finish at Loudon.

 Weatherman's No. 91 car at Las Vegas Motor Speedway in 2024.

 On November 14, 2023, it was announced that Weatherman would return to DGM in 2024, this time driving the No. 91 full-time.
 Following the Portland race, Weatherman was fined USD25,000 for intentionally damaging another vehicle on pit road.
 Weatherman would be moved to the team's part-time No. 36 car for the race at Watkins Glen due to Josh Bilicki bringing sponsorship to drive the No. 91 and Dawson Cram bringing sponsorship to drive the No. 92, the team's two full-time cars.
 Weatherman would not drive in the final two races of the season due to sponsorship issues.